35. The Apogee of the Empire and the Renovation of Catholicism

 The Apogee of the Empire and the Renovation of Catholicism

-The deposition in the year 887 of Charles III the Fat, severely invalid, represents the conclusion of the Carolingian dynasty.
-The Empire, thus, entered a stalemate due to the imperial vacancy.
+The deposition in the year 887 of Charles III the Fat1, severely invalid, represents the conclusion of the Carolingian dynasty.
+The Empire, thus, entered a stalemate due to the imperial vacancy2.
 Historians in general, accustomed to joyfully welcoming “revolutions” on every occasion, consider this event a historical turning point from which the Empire underwent a radically change.
 Nothing could be falser.
 During those seven decades, the feudal system was consolidated according to the principles established since the time of Charlemagne.
-Most of the fiefs became hereditary, establishing their bonds of fidelity and benefice with the vassals, Kings and the dukes who, in the absence of the Emperor, were his representatives.
+Most of the fiefs became hereditary, establishing their bonds of fidelity and benefice with the vassals, Kings and the dukes3 who, in the absence of the Emperor, were his representatives.
 The same system of government was adopted between the fiefs of the vavasours and the vavasour’s vassals.
 What we need to understand clearly is that sworn loyalty was mutual.
 If the superior feudal lord did not respect the contract of benefice conferred on his vassal, the latter had every right to protest before the Diet of Aachen.
 At best, he could, quite rightly, take up arms against his liege lord to assert his reasons.
-Due to their inability to understand the sense of honor, fidelity and loyalty of the medieval man, contemporary historians have unequivocally confused such right with rebellion.
+Due to their inability to understand the sense of honor, fidelity and loyalty of the medieval man, contemporary historians have unequivocally confused such right with rebellion4.

 Different fiefdoms were granted to bishops and abbots.
 In this case, of course, inheritance was excluded.
 Such concessions came from the Grandees of the Empire, which made the diocese coincide with the fiefdom.
 In general, the ecclesiastical fiefdom was used to separate the possessions of noble dynasties in historical competition with each other, with the result of maintaining the Pax Imperii.
 As illustrated in the previous chapter, this system held strong and did not lend itself well to the schemes of the few daredevils who tried to overthrow the Carolingian order to unduly extend their possessions or to unworthily seize royal titles or even the imperial one.
 In this period, however, the kingdom of West Francia, despite being reduced to a small area around Paris, crushed between the duchies of Normandy, Burgundy, Aquitaine and the counties of Flanders and of Anjou.
 Despite being governed by a Carolingian branch, this territory undertook then its policy of detachment from the Empire.